of a group of very independent thinking

 And that’s how it works.

 When a disconnect arises between top management and its key source for operational financial information, it’s critical that the lines of communication flow smoothly, that issues move quickly from definition to resolution.
 We’ve been on both sides of the table here.
-Our team, from Gene to the newest member of our team, has been behind the desk in a corporate accounting department, and in front of the desk as the outside expert helping to understand what has gone wrong and what lessons from their years of experience in other companies are needed to quickly resolve the issues.
+Our team has been behind the desk in a corporate accounting department, and in front of the desk as the outside expert helping to understand what has gone wrong and what lessons from their years of experience in other companies are needed to quickly resolve the issues.
 Every one of our team is an accounting expert, a management expert, and a great listener.
 You can’t get that blend of experience in-house, and you probably can’t get it from your CPAs, your bankers or your attorneys.
 They haven’t been there as we have.

-Please feel free to contact me at firstname.lastname@example.org for an exploratory conversation with no obligation.
-I will be glad to hear from you.
+Please feel free to contact us at info@CFOforRent.com for an exploratory conversation with no obligation.
+We will be glad to hear from you.